 The situation is dire.
 Since October 2023, Israeli strikes have killed more than 3,280 people in Lebanon, including more than 600 women, 200 children, and 190 health and rescue workers, according to Lebanon’s Health Ministry.
 Human Rights Watch has documented flagrant violations of the laws of war and war crimes by the Israeli military, including apparently deliberate or indiscriminate attacks on journalists, civilians, medics, financial institutions, and peacekeepers, in addition to the widespread and unlawful use of white phosphorus in populated areas, among other violations.
 More than one million people have been displaced, thousands of buildings and houses have been destroyed, and entire border villages have been reduced to rubble.

-On its part, Hezbollah has fired thousands of munitions into Israel and the occupied Syrian Golan Heights, killing at least 37 civilians, although Hezbollah denied responsibility for a July 27 attack on the town of Majdal Shams in the occupied Golan Heights that killed 12 children.
+For its part, Hezbollah has fired thousands of munitions into northern Israel and the occupied Syrian Golan Heights killing at least 27 civilians.
+A July 27 attack on the town of Majdal Shams in the occupied Golan Heights also killed 12 children.
+While Israel claimed that it was a Hezbollah rocket attack, Hezbollah has denied responsibility.

 Despite having no control over the warring parties, the Lebanese government is not powerless.
 There are important steps it can take to ensure documentation of abuses and advance the possibility of accountability.